 One parent from the forum said; “Sometimes you just want to go and shut yourself in the bedroom but without having anyone to support you, you can’t do that when you have young kids”.

 Another said; “The worst thing is not having back up when disciplining your child, or having a second opinion, or even someone to worry with you when they’re poorly”.

 No break, and that includes even having two minutes to pee alone.
 Now some single parents are able to access breaks if the other parent is an active parent in the child’s life, such as seeing the child at weekends, but on those days you have them by yourself its still hard.

-I've experienced both sides of single parenting; I've parenting single-handedly with no help from his father for three out of the four years of Chunk's existence and I've also experienced his father spending time with him at weekends.
+I’ve experienced both sides of single parenting; I’ve parented single-handedly with no help from his father for three out of the four years of his existence and I’ve also experienced his father spending time with him at weekends.

-When Chunk went to nursery for three mornings a week I suddenly started to get time to breathe, but it was quickly filled by my self employment work, which was also done when he would go to bed at night.
+When my son began going to nursery for three mornings a week I suddenly started to get time to breathe, but it was quickly filled by my self employment work, which was also done when he would go to bed at night.

 One single parent said; “For the past 6 months I have pretty much had care of my children 100% of the time except for a couple of occasions.
 No me time or time to clear my head is exhausting”.

 Another said; “When you’ve had a rubbish day there is no one to take over even for just 5 minutes”.